CodeYourFuture/CYF-Workshops/explaining-code/README.md

 Do this before digging into specifics (e.g. what a function does, what some lines do).

-5 minutes: On your own, think about what order you would want to explain the big picture ideas of a project.
-What is it useful for someone to know?
-What order is it useful to introduce those ideas?
+5 minutes: On your own, think about how you will explain the big picture of a project.
+What is useful for someone to know?
+In what _order_ is it useful to introduce those ideas?
 Once you have an idea, try thinking through how you would explain the project you've chosen.

 Volunteers: Facilitate this discussion: